SustainableCommunityDevelopmentHub/portal/README.md

 The recommended way to install Docker on OS X is using homebrew cask (or Macports) to install the docker toolbox.
 If you don't have either one of these, go [here](http://http://brew.sh/) for homebrew install instructions and description.

-Once you have homebrew, to install homebrew cask:
+Once you have homebrew, update it to most recent.
-        brew update
+        `brew update`

-Then use it to install Docker Toolbox:
+Then use it to install Docker Toolbox
-        brew cask install dockertoolbox
+        `brew cask install dockertoolbox`

 #Setup Docker Machine and hostname for project

 1. Create an account on docker hub.

-2. Start a docker machine:
+2. Start a docker machine.
-        docker-machine start default
+        `docker-machine start default`

 3. Run `docker-machine env default`.
 You will see instructions on how to create environment variable for you docker machine.
 Follow the instructions, and then also add the `EXPORT` commands into you .bash_profile so the environment variables will be set automatically in the future.